TreeFrogTinkerer/my-quake-shakes/Configuration.md

 * HN* - Broad band Low sensitivity (ie - so doesn't clip large earthquakes) accelerometer
 * EN* - Extremely Short Period accelerometer

 This is where selecting what station or what set of sensors is up to you.
-It seems the H is better than the E and whether or not you are more interested in the bigger or smaller earthquakes for the H vs N for the second character.
+It seems the Hxx is better than the Exx and whether or not you are more interested in the bigger or smaller earthquakes for the xHx vs xNx for the second character.
 And where the citizen science projects only seem to have the Exx sensors.
-I tend to be most interested in HH* sensors but if an EN* sesnor is closer I'll add that too.
+I tend to be most interested in HH* sensors but if an EN* sensor is closer I'll add that too.

 Repeat this process for each station you want to process and monitor.